jishi/node-sonos-http-api/README.md

 Specifying just an artist name will load the queue with up to 50 of the artist's most popular songs Specifying a song title or artist + song title will insert the closest match to the song into the queue and start playing it.
-More than 50 tracks can be loaded from the local library by using "maxlibtracks" in the settings.json file to set the maximum to a higher value.
+More than 50 tracks can be loaded from the local library by using library.randomQueueLimit in the settings.json file to set the maximum to a higher value.

 Examples:
 /Den/musicsearch/spotify/song/red+hot+chili+peppers